dat-ecosystem/dat/README.md

 Along with the link, you tell Dat where to download the files.
 All together, you can download files by typing `dat <dat-link> <download-directory>`.

-For this example, we are going to download the Dat documentation files.
+We have our Dat documentation folders being shared by Dat (at the key above).
+For this example, we can download those files to your computer.
 In your console, run:

 ```
 dat 395e3467bb5b2fa083ee8a4a17a706c5574b740b5e1be6efd65754d4ab7328c2 dat_docs